Updated March 2025

 One of the reasons the GRI brought together automotive manufacturers to create the Automotive Sector Supplement is that the automotive industry operates much differently from other sectors.
 It has its own concerns that other manufacturers typically don’t need to worry about, and their supply chains are structured differently.

-The forum responsible for creating the automotive sector supplement specifically noted that automotive manufacturers uniquely needed account for the emissions and environmental & social impacts that are related to product use.
+The forum responsible for creating the automotive sector supplement specifically noted that automotive manufacturers uniquely needed to account for the emissions and environmental & social impacts that are related to product use.

 The group also identified topics of special interest that should be included in any automotive corporate sustainability program, even if they are difficult to quantify for GRI reporting: